 - Yes, you can display reviews wrapped in structured data on your website too, but only if originated on your site.
 You can display reviews from other sites, but don’t wrap it in the code.

 Setting Up Local Listing Accounts the Right Way is Time Consuming

 Yes, setting up all these business listing accounts are very time consuming but it will pay off in the end.
 Will you automatically rank number 1?
 Maybe, but no legitimate SEO consultant can ever truthfully make that promise.
 If they do, find someone else, FAST!
 What I can promise is, if you do all of the above, you will improve your local online presence and see measurable results.

 Watch Out for This Problem

-There are many local citation listing sites and they all display aggregated information about all business types.
+There are some local citation listing sites and they all display aggregated information about all business types.
 They often display your business information rather you claim your business or not.
 Often the information displayed in unclaimed accounts is missing and/or inaccurate.

 The only way to make sure your business listing is complete and accurate is to claim your business at as many local listing websites as possible.
 Some of these sites are industry specific and more authoritative than others.
 If you are a realtor, you’ll want a Zillow listing.
 If you are a contractor, you’ll want a HOUZZ listing.
 These high authority sites have more value than others, and the search engines know this.

 Always remember how we pretended to be a search engine.
 You want all your local business information to be accurate, everywhere.
 The more consistent signals and matches Google can find, the more confident they will be about displaying your business at the top of the local search results.

 Anyway, you need to claim your business at as many of these sites as possible.
 Then, you can fill in all your own keyword rich profile information and if done right, really helps in local search.
 All information such as hours, phone number, website link, biz address, etc. ALL MUST MATCH!
 This is critical!